feridunAKYOL/Driving-Licence-App/development-strategy.md

 - user can take practice test
 - user can enroll for test
 - user can take exam
+- user can see the results of the test , his correct and incorrect answers.
 - user can write comment/questions/feedback

 ## 8. User Story: Admin Page

 * As an admin user can see a page specialized for him.

-Ideas about what the page should have..
+* As an admin in the navbar there is an extra link for modifying(add,delete,change..) the sources (tutorials, articles, tests).
     - As an Expert/Admin/Administrator/Teacher user can see all statistics of the students.
         - how many registered students are there ?
         - how much success do get the students in the tests?
-- in the administrator page there will be 2 parts. one is for access the sources.
-So he can add , change or delete.
-The other for the statistics of the students.
+    - As an Expert/Admin/Administrator/Teacher user can access the sources.
         - Expert/Admin/Administrator/Teacher can add/update/delete exam
         - Expert/Admin/Administrator/Teacher can add/update/delete questions
         - Expert/Admin/Administrator/Teacher can add/update/delete answers
         - Expert/Admin/Administrator/Teacher can view test results
         - Expert/Admin/Administrator/Teacher can grant user to take re-exam

+__FRONTEND__
+* when the user `click` the modify button , he goes to the another page.
+* there should be different folders for sources and tests.
+* in each folders also there will be related folders. and when clicked and folders he enters the inside of folder and see the content.
+* in each folder there is an `add` button.
+* in the `modified page` there are 2 sections. sources and tests..
+* buttom of each source there will be `delete`button and `change`button.
+* there should be different

+__BACKEND__

+* when the user `clicked` the `add` button , ???run `add.js` , go to `db` and add
+* when a user click a folder then he enters that folder.
+* when `delete` button clicked then first ask that `are you sure to delete this part?`
+* if the user allow to `delete` then run `delete.js` and access to `db` and delete that part.
+* when the user clicked the `change` button then run `change.js` and access to `db` and change that part.
+*

 ## 9. User Story: Test Page